Districts of Barcelona

 Neighbourhoods in Sant Martí: El Besòs i el Maresme, el Clot, El Camp de l’Arpa del Clot, Diagonal Mar i el Front Marítim del Poblenou, el Parc i la Llacuna del Poblenou, Poblenou, Provençals del Poblenou, Sant Martí de Provençals, La Verneda i la Pau, la Vila Olímpica del Poblenou

 Sants-Montjuïc, the biggest district of Barcelona, covers the Southern part of the city and is home to popular attractions, mostly around the Montjuïc hill and Plaza Espanya areas.
 The other areas of the district are primarily residential areas.
 Montjuïc hill was the main site for the 1992 Barcelona Sants-Montjuïc Olympic Games.
 It has a great deal to offer: Poble Espanyol, Museum Palau Nacional, the funicular cable car, beautiful parks and gardens, and La Fira (the spectacular Magic Fountain at the foot of the hill in Plaza Espanya).
 Also found in this district is Barcelona´s major train station: Sants Estacio.
 It is home to the Arena, a large shopping center which was a former bullfighting area.
 That district is good for students of EAE Business School, Politècnica de Catalunya University or ESADE Barcelona.

-Neighbourhoods in Sants-Montjuïc: la Bordeta, la Font de la Guatlla, Hostafrancs, la Marina de Port, la Marina del Prat Vermell, El Poble-sec, Sants, Sants-Badal, Montjuïc, Zona Franca – Port
+Neighborhoods in Sants-Montjuïc: la Bordeta, la Font de la Guatlla, Hostafrancs, la Marina de Port, la Marina del Prat Vermell, El Poble-sec, Sants, Sants-Badal, Montjuïc, Zona Franca – Port

-Stay tuned for our up-coming events at our website and Facebook page, we hope to meet you soon at one of our events!
+Stay tuned for our upcoming events at our website and Facebook page, we hope to meet you soon at one of our events!